MucahidISIK/CurrenciesMVC/README.md

 # CurrenciesMVC
-a MVC .NET web project that uses the CurenciesService API and display the currency informations it gets from the API on a table
+a MVC .NET web project that uses the CurenciesService API and display the currency data it gets from the API on a table.

+Requirements
+- Add the WCF Web Service called CurrenciesService in my Repository as a service reference on your project.